Join the LEAH Project

 -

 The STEM Teaching Internship is a paid opportunity that runs during the school year.
-The application is open now until early October.
-Click here for the application and more details.

 Youth are placed in out-of-school time programs to teach STEM curricula to elementary school students.